• Search

 Did Rhett Butler love Scarlett?

-I believe that Rhett became interested in Scarlett because she did not fall under his charm.
-Moreover, she practically rejected him.
+I believe Rhett was interested in Scarlett because she did not succumb to his charm.
+Besides, she practically rejected him.

-She was too different from all those girls Rhett was used to seeing in secular society.
-Too ardent, too straightforward, too bold, and too inaccessible to him.
-And he is, in fact, a hunter.
-For him, it became a matter of inner honor before himself to achieve it.
+She was too different from all those girls Rhett was used to seeing in secular society – too passionate, too straightforward, too bold, and too unapproachable for him.
+And he is, after all, a hunter.
+For him, it became a matter of inner honor before himself to reach out to her.

 And not just to seduce but to make this girl fall in love with him.
-As if, not a very noble goal.
-At the same time, it was not difficult for him to leave her and Melanie with the children in the steppes because of the suddenly awakened sense of duty.
+Not a very noble goal, it seems.
+At the same time, leaving her and Melanie with the children in the steppe was not difficult because his sense of duty had suddenly awakened.

 Yes, he was not a wonderful husband.
 However, when he finally married Scarlett, Rhett knew she still thought she loved Ashley.
-Why, then, did he marry her at all?
-Yes, because he saw that she was coping with herself, that she got out of poverty and became the owner of sawmills.
-At that moment, after the war, sawmills were practically a “bonanza,” and Scarlett won’t interested in him anymore.
+So why did he marry her in the first place?
+Yes, because he saw that she was coming to terms with herself, that she saw getting out of poverty and becoming a sawmill owner.
+At that point, after the war, sawmills were practically a “gold mine,” and Scarlett was no longer interested in him.

-For some reason, he didn’t marry her before when she went for Frank (and with a strong desire, he could stop her and “intercept” even then).
-But no. Captain Butler did this only when he realized a little more and might not get it.
-And on the one hand, he liked her independence; on the other hand, this independence pissed him off because it is difficult to influence an independent woman.
+For some reason, he didn’t marry her earlier when she made a move on Frank (and with a strong desire, he could have stopped her then too).
+But no. Captain Butler did not do this until he realized a little more and maybe did not make it.
+On the one hand, he liked her independence; on the other hand, this independence made him angry because it is difficult to influence an independent woman.

-When Bonnie died, he reveled in his grief, not thinking about his wife, who had lost two children in a short time.
+When Bonnie died, he wallowed in his grief and did not think about his wife, who had lost two children in a short time.

-And when in the end, Rhett left, choosing the most “suitable” time for this, he did it, not because he was tired of waiting for her love, but precisely because he waited for her.
-Rhett Butler completed his assigned task.
-Yes, it took many years, and yes, it turned out to be difficult, but for him, it’s even more exciting, but he achieved his goal.
-Because Rhett is used to winning, and when he wins, he always moves on.
+And when Rhett finally left, choosing the most “appropriate” time to do so, he did so not because he was tired of waiting for her to love him, but precisely because did his job.
+Yes, it has taken many years, and yes, it has proven difficult.
+But for him, it is even more exciting that he has achieved his goal.
+Because Rhett is used to winning, and when he wins, he keeps going.

 rhett butler character analysis